Theological commitments

 Jesus came to give life, and his Kingdom is the destination of all things.

-We believe that Jesus came not only to rescue human beings from sin and death but to restore them to the fullness of life.
+Jesus came to give human beings the fullness of life.
 "I have come," he said, "that they may have life, and have it to the full."
-This is the vision that animates BetterFaith: not a minimal rescue, but an abundant, flourishing life, the kind of life that God intended when he made human beings in his image and declared creation good.
+That vision is what shapes everything BetterFaith is trying to be.
+We are aiming at the kind of abundant flourishing God had in mind when he made human beings in his image and called creation good, and anything less misses what Jesus actually offered.

-Flourishing in the biblical sense is not merely psychological well-being or personal fulfillment.
-It is shalom, the Hebrew word for wholeness, peace, and right-relatedness: with God, with others, with creation, and within oneself.
-The gospel addresses all of these dimensions.
-This is why BetterFaith refuses to separate spiritual care from mental and emotional health.
-Jesus cared for the whole person.
-So do we (but we also refer).
+Flourishing in the biblical sense goes deeper than psychological well-being.
+The Hebrew word is shalom: wholeness and right-relatedness with God, with others, with creation, and within oneself.
+The gospel addresses every one of those dimensions, which is why BetterFaith refuses to separate spiritual care from mental and emotional health.
+Jesus cared for the whole person, and so do we (with referrals to licensed mental health care when that is what someone needs).

 Closing